Nebraska plant explosion killed 2 girls and an employee, and the fire is still burning

 Spellerberg said fire crews were evaluating whether the whole facility might collapse, making it difficult to get inside as they battle the fire.

 “It’s going to be very slow,” said Carl Nielsen of the city’s volunteer fire department.
-He said authorities do not have a timeline for when they expect to bring the bodies out.
+Frank said there is not a timeline for when they expect to bring the two other bodies out.

 “My heart hurts,” Spellerberg told reporters.
 “It’s a tragedy.
 We pray for all the families involved.”